 What you need to know…

-- Must outline employees' rights and obligations when taking time off work due to sickness
+Absence policies must outline employee’s rights and obligations when taking time off work due to sickness.
+The policy should:

-- Advise when they need a GP or self-certified sick note and the potential need for medical reports
+- Advise when they need a GP or self-certified sick note and the potential need for medical reports; and

 - Include processes for managing short- and long-term absence